FACULTY

 Doctoral Student, Anthropology | hosein@unc.edu

-I am a first-year doctoral student, and my work centers on the prevalence of food allergies in the US.
+I am a second-year doctoral student, and my work centers on the prevalence of food allergies in the US.
 Using training in nutrition, food studies, and an evolutionary perspective, I am particularly interested in how early-life feeding practices may modulate the risk of food allergies.
 Additionally, I explore the impact of food policy and recommendations on not only nutrition status but also how these changes affect food practices, customs, and beliefs.

 Rebecca Wu